Ronald Hutton: Early life: 1953–1980

+Hutton was born on 19 December 1953 in Ootacamund, India.
+His father was British, his mother Russian.
+Hutton's father died when Hutton was still an infant, leading his mother to move them to Britain, where they settled into a council flat in eastern England.
+There, Hutton attended Ilford County High School, further developing his knowledge of history through television documentaries and books from a local library.

-Hutton was born on 19 December 1953 in Ootacamund, India, to a colonial family, and is of part-Russian ancestry.
-Upon arriving in England, he attended Ilford County High School, whilst becoming greatly interested in archaeology, joining the committee of a local archaeological group and taking part in excavations from 1965 to 1976, including at such sites as Pilsdon Pen hill fort, Ascott-under-Wychwood long barrow, Hen Domen castle and a temple on Malta.
-Meanwhile, during the period between 1966 and 1969, he visited "every prehistoric chambered tomb surviving in England and Wales, and wrote a guide to them, for myself [Hutton] and friends."
+Interested in archaeology, Hutton joined the committee of a local archaeological group and from 1965 to 1976 took part in excavations, including at Pilsdon Pen hill fort, Ascott-under-Wychwood long barrow, Hen Domen castle and a temple on Malta.
+Between 1966 and 1969 he visited every surviving prehistoric chambered tomb in England and Wales, writing a guide to them for himself and his friends.
+In 1967, he also traveled to Canewdon, Essex to talk with locals who remembered the reputed cunning man George Pickingill.